On this page

 It is recommended that all people should wait for 3 months after testing positive for COVID before they receive their next COVID-19 vaccine dose.
 The next scheduled dose should be given as soon as possible after this period.
 A longer gap between infection and vaccination is likely to lead to a better immune response and result in longer protection from reinfection.

 The Therapeutic Goods Administration (TGA) has provisionally approved the Pfizer vaccine for Australian children aged 5 to 11 years.

-The TGA has approved a special paediatric dose of the vaccine for children aged 5 to 11 that is one-third of the size approved for people aged 12 and over.
+The TGA has approved a special paediatric dose for children aged 5 to 11 which is one-third of the size approved for people aged 12 and over.
 Expert medical advice is that the paediatric dose is both safe and effective.

 Children will receive two doses, eight weeks apart.

 Vaccinations are available for children aged 5 to 11 at participating GPs and pharmacies.
 To find a GP, visit the Australian Government Clinic Finder.

 Preparing for your vaccination appointment

 Before going to a vaccination appointment, we suggest you read the My Immunisation Action Plan which:

 - makes suggestions such as bringing headphones or sunglasses with you